PixelOS-AOSP/official_devices/API/instructions/martini.md

 - Format data
 - Reboot and voila!

-# If you're coming from an aosp rom based on OOS 13:
-- Reboot to bootloader
-- Flash boot, dtbo and vendor_boot images
-- Reboot to recovery, format data and sideload the ROM zip
-- Reboot and voila!

-# If you're coming from an aosp rom based on OOS 12:
+# Updating to OOS 13.1 firmware:
-- Flash OOS 13 F.13 fastboot rom and boot to it ( Get it from [__*HERE*__](https://drive.google.com/uc?id=1N-k64Es6QJqN4c-yU21dZTVyXZsn-MU1&export=download) )
+- Flash OOS 13.1.0.500 fastboot rom and boot to it ( Get it from [__*HERE*__](https://www.androidfilehost.com/?fid=10620683726822055714) )
-- Install OOS 13 F.13 full OTA zip in system updater ( Can get from oxygen updater app by enabling [__*THEM*__](https://drive.google.com/uc?id=1N-k64Es6QJqN4c-yU21dZTVyXZsn-MU1&export=download) )
+- Install OOS 13.1 full OTA zip in system updater (Get it from "Oxygen Updater" app form playstore)
 - Once done, reboot to bootloader, flash boot, dtbo and vendor_boot images
 - Reboot to recovery, format data and sideload the ROM zip
 - Reboot and voila!

-# If you're coming from OOS 13 F.13:
-- Same steps as above but skip the first step

-# If you're coming from any older OOS 13/12 versions:
-- Same steps as above but Install OOS 13 F.13 full OTA zip twice in system updater instead of flashing fastboot rom

 # Updating to a newer build (dirty flash):
 - Sideload ROM zip